COMSOC-Community/comsoc-website/README.md

 ### Data

-Many pages (theses, video seminars, proceedings...) are automatically constructed based on some data.
+Many pages (PhD theses, seminar sessions, workshop proceedings, ...) are automatically constructed based on some data.
 These data files are located in the `_data` folder [\[link\]](https://github.com/COMSOC-Community/comsoc-website/tree/main/docs/_data/).
 They are all `.yml` files, the syntax of which is described above.